SeLite/SeLite.github.io/SelBlocksGlobal.md

 ## Lexical scope ##
 When calling a Selenese `function`, it doesn't inherit variables from the higher scope in SelBlocks Global.
 See [SelBlocks issue #5](https://github.com/refactoror/SelBlocks/issues/5).

+`for... endFor` loop keeps the iterator variable(s) after it finishes.
+(Hence, these override any variable(s) with the same name(s) that existed before the loop.
+Classic SelBlocks protects those outer variables, but it removes the iterators from the scope afterwards.)
+That's useful especially when the loop finishes by `break`.

 ## Strict mode ##
 SelBlocks Global adheres to {{navStrictJavascript}}, which prevents some bad practice code.
 That also applies to Javascript expressions passed to SelBlocks Global Selenese commands, or passed through [EnhancedSelenese](EnhancedSelenese) notation `<>...<>` (and its variations).
 This implies the following incompatibilities with SelBlocks.